 Don’t rush it, take your time.
 The goal is to create a carefully thought-out business model that’s viable.
 If you rush it, perhaps on a deadline to meet with the bank, or if you’re just going through the “motions”, the business plan is likely to have serious flaws, not to mention typos and grammatical errors.
 An investor will pick up on these very quickly.
 You want to present your business idea in the best light possible.

 And if your business plan is an internal document, would you rather have a solid plan to work from or something that’s wishful thinking and pie-in-the-sky?
-Keep in mind, your plan is the operational manual and roadmap for your business.
+Keep in mind, your business plan is the operational manual and roadmap for your firm.
 Not a fancy binder for the bookshelf.

 3 – Keep it real